judge-meister/arch-profile/README.md

   * also simplifies .gitignore - no need to ignore all the other random stuff in home dir.
 * create a list of installed packages for reproducability.
 * clean up the i3/config to stuff I actually use, and remove stuff I've copied from other people.
-* figure out the touchpad thing for both sway and dwm.
+* figure out the touchpad thing for both sway and dwm. - Done
+  * dwm and i3 use X11, so solved via 40-libinput.conf in /etc/
+  * sway is wayland, so propertied from 40-libinput.conf are applied to sway/config file.
-* look into a login manager (light-weight of course), either text based or maybe SLiM.
+* look into a login manager (light-weight of course), either text based or maybe SLiM. - Done
-  * or make my login script (wm chooser) prettier.
+  * started using tbsm for now.